 The centrepiece is a proposed sale of the company’s non-strategic assets.
 The idea is to strip the firm back to a manageable core after years in which its ambitions outran its finances.

 The plan also targets infrastructure.
-It proposes transferring management of the Norperuano oil pipeline, a long conduit that carries crude from the Amazon to the coast, to a specialised private operator.
+It proposes transferring management of the Norperuano oil pipeline, which carries crude from the Amazon to the coast, to a specialised private operator.

 Why Petroperu needs restructuring